kostya-zero/AnomalyLauncher/README.md

 # Anomaly Launcher

-Anomaly Launcher is a fast, minimalist, and modern launcher for S.T.A.L.K.E.R Anomaly 1.5.1 and above.
+Anomaly Launcher is a launcher for S.T.A.L.K.E.R Anomaly 1.5.1 and above.
 The primary objective of this project is to offer a swift and fresh launcher with useful features.

 ![Preview image of launcher](preview.png)